triyashaCodes/portfolio/_pages/about.md

 👋🏼 Hello there, I’m Triyasha!

 🚀 I’m a graduate student at Columbia University pursuing an M.S. in Computer Science, specializing in Machine Learning.
+I am actively seeking internships in MLE and SWE for summer 2025.
+Happy to connect, if you have any roles open!

 🔬 My interests lie in AI, Machine Learning, and Cloud Computing, with a focus on Natural Language Processing (NLP) and Computer Vision (CV).